Panther danio

-The panther danio (Danio aesculapii) is a species of danio endemic to Myanmar.
+The panther danio (Danio aesculapii) is a species of danio.
+Originating in Myanmar and Bangladesh, this fish can be kept in community tanks.
 Before its description it was referred to as Danio species TW03.
 The panther is a smallish danio which on first glance looks a little dull, but displays a variety of colours when sunlight illuminates the fish on its side.